phiryll/lexy/README.md

   Encoding and decoding will be correct if unordered keys are used, but the results will be randomly ordered.
 * structs of supported types
-  Lexy cannot access unexported struct fields.
+  Lexy does not access unexported struct fields.
   Otherwise, structs behave similarly to maps with string keys.

 Lexy cannot encode these, but you can always write a custom Codec: